Durham-Adaptive-Optics/daoBase/docs/source/shared_memory.rst

 The shared memory system consists of several key components:

-1. **IMAGE Structure**: The main container that holds metadata and points to the shared data array
+1. **IMAGE structure**: The main container that holds metadata and points to the shared data array
 2. **IMAGE_METADATA**: Contains information about the image dimensions, data type, timestamps, and counters
 3. **Semaphores**: Used for inter-process synchronization when data is updated
 4. **Cross-platform layer**: Abstracts system-specific implementations (POSIX vs Windows)